-I love my father-in-law dearly, but he has a terrible habit of going into a situation with one set of misconceptions and coming out of it with them refracted yet further out of shape.
-Luckily, neither of us holds any position in Parliament, or has a high-profile political career, or is in anyway related to the aristocracy, so his pronouncements that, for example, Greece has never been a Christian country, tend not to cause Duke of Edinburgh-esque scandal.
+My friend has a never-ending source of stories from her father in law, a loveable soul, but one with a terrible habit of going into a situation with one set of misconceptions and coming out of it with them bent yet further from the truth.
+Luckily, neither of them holds any position in Parliament, or has a high-profile political career, or is in anyway related to the aristocracy, so his pronouncements that, for example, Greece has never been a Christian country, tend not to cause them Duke of Edinburgh-esque scandal.

 I could forgive Lord Howell the use of the word “desolate”, a perfectly respectable, indeed rather lyrical way to describe the wide-open spaces of the upland moors across Yorkshire, Durham and Northumberland.
 Even the OED, helpfully, suggests “a desolate Pennine moor” as an example of its usage.
 The trouble is that, whatever the word, I suspect that’s not what Lord Howell meant.
 His meaning, instead, is in the explicit contrast with his own idea of what constitutes a valuable beautiful countryside, even of what constitutes “residence”, which smack – perhaps unfairly – of an understanding of this area based in equal parts on a hazy recollection of Wuthering Heights, and having once seen Kes.
 More, it implies that the whole region is effectively at the disposal of national energy policy (this, when the wounds from the closure of the mines still run so deep) – hell, they cost enough, it seems to say, why not recoup some of that by saving ourselves the unpleasantness of having it happen in our own back yard?